marriott-library/metadatadictionary/fields.md

-#Marriott Library Metadata Dictionary#
+# Marriott Library Metadata Dictionary

-General metadata fields present in our digital library.
+General metadata fields present in our [digital library](https://collections.lib.utah.edu/).
 Indivdual collections may have more specialized collection templates with additional fields.

-####Note: This is currently a draft, some examples and specifications are still being added.)####
+#### Note: This is currently a draft, some examples and specifications are still being added.
+If you have questions about interpretation, please check in with [Marriott Library Digital Initiatives and Metadata(https://staffdirectory.tools.lib.utah.edu/?deptID=44)